craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Alaturmen.md

 ## Contents
 Alaturmen is some thirty-six thousand square miles.
 Here are the highlights;

-There are four large nations in the world who are all bound together in "Coalition", a federation of these four nations and a supported central governing body known as the [[Guilds of Coalition]]
+There are four large [[Nations]] in the world who are all bound together in "Coalition", a federation of these four nations and a supported central governing body known as the [[Guilds of Coalition]].
+This central body holds the largest settlement in Alaturmen, on the east end of the [[Deakred Range]]; [[Coalition City]].

-### Potential Allies
-### Potential Threats